ferrance/open-scales-project/spyderco-manix/readme.md

 Uses a 2mm mill for the holes.
 Then a 90 degree for the chamfers.
 For pivot screw chamfer depth of 1.6mm.
 For the other two I used a depth of 1.2.

+## Misc notes

+Pivot hole appears to be 1/8".
+The two other screws appear to be 3/32".
+The lanyard is about between 19/34 and 5/16.

+For planing, zero at the waste board using a sheet of paper.
+Move up 2.8mm.
+Run planer program.